Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Eukanuba Large Breed Adult Dog Formula

-This may seem silly, considering some poodles' “froo-froo” appearance, but more and more live quite athletic lives with their puppy parents.
+However, more and more are living quite athletic lives with their puppy parents!

 Native Performance Dog Food